 Lindenhof

-A charming small hill offering beautiful panoramic views of the city, Lindenhof is one of the preferred spots in Zurich by locals.
+Lindenhof is a charming small hill offering beautiful panoramic views of the city and one of the locals’ preferred spots in Zurich.
 You’ll see people sitting and chatting on the benches and others playing on the large chessboards.

 Schipfe

-The minuscule quarter of Schipfe, running along the Limmat below Lindenhof, is one of Zurich’s oldest.
+The minuscule Schipfe, running along the Limmat below Lindenhof, is one of Zurich’s oldest quarters.
 Once an area where fishermen laid their boats, the Schipfe today houses artisans and their cute tiny shops.

 Augustinergasse